 In Michigan, a person may seek to set aside or expunge up to one felony or up to two misdemeanors.
 A petitioner that has more than one felony and/or more than two misdemeanor convictions is not eligible for an expungement.
 A popular misconception is that once a person is eligible, a court must grant an expungement.
-Defendant’s become eligible to seek an expungement after 5 years following their completion of probation or release from jail, whichever came later.
+Defendant’s become eligible to seek expungement after 5 years following their completion of probation or release from jail, whichever came later.

 In reality, judges are frequently reluctant to set aside a conviction and prosecutors often oppose the defendant’s motion.
 A defendant can maximize his or her chance of getting relief by hiring a knowledgeable defense attorney with a track-record of routinely winning these motions.
-To win a motion to set aside conviction, the defendant must show that it is not only in his or her best interest, but also in the best interest of the community.
+To win a motion to set aside a conviction, the defendant must show that it is not only in his or her best interest but also in the best interest of the community.

 “What can make me ineligible for an expungement?”

-As stated previously, petitioner that has more than one felony and/or more than two misdemeanor convictions is not eligible for an expungement.
+As stated previously, the petitioner that has more than one felony and/or more than two misdemeanor convictions is not eligible for an expungement.
 Unfortunately, traffic misdemeanors, like DWLS, No Operator’s License on Person, Failure to Provide Proof of Insurance, and Reckless Driving count as misdemeanors under the expungement statute.
 Additionally, traffic misdemeanors written under the Motor Vehicle Code can never be expunged.

 If you had a prior charge that was taken under advisement and dismissed, this can cause you to be ineligible for an expungement for an entirely different offense.
 Deferred and dismissed charges can count as a prior conviction in Michigan under certain circumstances.